 This Port Dickson clean beach is more out of the way than some of the others listed here even though it is just off the main road.
-It’s meant to be popular in the evenings but we found it a pretty spot during the day with no trash and bathrooms and a restaurant right there.
+It’s meant to be popular in the evenings but we found it a pretty spot during the day with no trash, bathrooms and a restaurant right there.
 There were some big clumps of seaweed in the water though.

-If you’re wanting to have a Port Dickson picnic, then you’ll appreciate how there are small gazebos here where you can rest and enjoy the sea while having something to eat.
+If you’re wanting to have a Port Dickson picnic then you’ll appreciate how there are small gazebos here where you can rest and enjoy the sea while having something to eat.

-Teluk Kemang is between the 7th and 8th mile from Port Dickson town and is the largest and most popular Port Dickson beach In Malaysia which is both good and bad.
+Teluk Kemang is between the 7th and 8th mile from Port Dickson town and is the largest and most popular Port Dickson beach in Malaysia which is both good and bad.
 This is the place to go if you want atmosphere, shops and water sports.
 There’s also a lot of great food.

 There are a lot of hotels and apartments along this Port Dickson beach, Teluk Kemang is a convenient place to stay for beach access.
 There are many facilities including multiple car parks, paths, toilets, showers, change rooms, prayer rooms, shops, food stalls and restaurants.
 There is also a large square with activities.

-There are many water sports and this can mean its harder to swim in the sea and the area can be loud.
+There are many water sports and this can mean its harder to swim in the sea, and the area can be loud.
 You can also rent a gazebo if you’re wanting some shelter or somewhere for a picnic at Port Dickson.
-It does however get crowded on weekends and holiday periods.
+It does, however, get crowded on weekends and holiday periods.

 Unfortunately, I don’t recommend this beach for swimmers which is a shame as it is a pretty and clean beach.
 This beach is strictly for people who want water sports and/or action and atmosphere.